-By Phoenix of Elder Mountain – As a dreamer (shaman), I have both a relationship to crow, raven and magpie through my own animism souls attained but know much of the totem aspects and relationship as well.
-The medicines of the soul-birds are a very powerful path for those who connect with them, or experience their wisdom.
-All I did in my path was bow deeply to mother earth, both her consciousness and her beauty to teach me.
-I served her for decades and passed all of her tests of both mysticism and her wrathful initiations.
+By Phoenix of Elder Mountain – As a dreamer I have a relationship to crow, raven and magpie through my own animism souls attained.
+They are powerful messengers of the night, during the day.
+These medicines of the soul-birds are a very powerful path for those who connect with them, or experience their wisdom even without being able to consciously shape-shift into them (animism).

 For those who get Crow, Magpie or Raven Totems including their feathers, you’ve been given a gift to listen to your intuition side regardless of its underdevelopment when young, or the peaks of experiences at your midlife transformations of your 40s or 50s.
 In animism, which is the deeper and much older teaching than totem, is a path or walk of living attainment through the decades of karmic purification of the emotional body, soul body, mental and physical body.
 Those who soulshift into raven, crow or magpie consciously like myself, we know them best and they never seem to get hurt by life, we on the other hand, must experience much pain if its a life lesson totem.